Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ## Manuscripts
 - Predictive Modeling of Diagnostic Outcomes for Mandarin-Learning Toddlers With and Without Autism Spectrum Disorder (ASD) <br>
-- Parental Input of Chinese Reflexive Pronoun "ziji" and Children's Outcome <br>
+- Parental Input of the Chinese Bare Reflexive Pronoun 'ziji' and Its Impact on Children's Reflexive Understanding: An Analysis of Prosody Focus in Language Acquisition <br>
-- The Reflexive Pronoun Usage in Mandarin-speaking Children with Autism Spectrum Disorder (ASD) Compared to Typically Developing (TD) Children using Corpus Data <br>

 ---